somaproject/acqboard/docs/operation/fiberio.rst

-Normally, the Acqboard receives a stream of valid 8b/10b encoded zeros; a new command is indicated by the presence of the comma character in the data stream followed by a packet.
+Normally, the Acqboard receives a stream of valid 8b/10b encoded zeros; a new command is indicated by the presence of the comma character in the data stream followed by a packet (figure :latex:`ref{fiber_rxpacket}`).
 A typical command packet is below, and consists of six bytes.
-The specific internals of the commands are explained in the following section. g
+The specific internals of the commands are explained in the following section.

 .. figure:: rxpacket.svg
    :autoconvert:
    :pngdpi: 150
+   :label: fiber_rxpacket

+   Format of six-byte command sent to the acquisition board.

 Commands
 ============